 It’s an ideal learning experience—if good films can teach us how to use visual methods to tell engaging stories, then bad films can show us the pitfalls to avoid.
 Stories of chaotic productions add an extra dimension of real-world context and intrigue into the final product and let us see where a film goes off the rails and descends into chaos.
 There’s an inherent enjoyment in watching a cinematic disaster unfold, witnessing a film’s descent into ridiculousness that at its best, finds the self-confidence to revel in its own absurdity.
 There’s a certain entertainment value only seen in these kinds of films—it’s one thing to laugh with a film, it’s another to laugh at it.
 Cheesy dialogue and overwrought performances never fail to provide comedic delight, intentional or not, and in my experience, always makes for a memorable watch especially with an audience.

 Most importantly, bad films challenge our understanding of cinema and make us reevaluate what makes a film “good.”
 If a film is superficially bad with undesirable details of dialogue, performance, or visuals, but has a complex, visionary emotional and narrative core, is it necessarily “bad?”
-There are plenty of beautiful disasters and flawed masterpieces that transcend traditional notions of “good” and “bad,” films with driving vision that don’t quite reach the lofty heights they seek to achieve, but are nonetheless admirable and inspiring in their ambition.
+There are plenty of beautiful disasters and flawed masterpieces that have value because they transcend traditional notions of “good” and “bad,” films with driving vision that don’t quite reach the lofty heights they seek to achieve, but are nonetheless admirable and inspiring in their ambition.
 Bad films also make us rethink taste and call into question the judgement of the tastemakers who deem certain films or genres acceptable and unacceptable, and even more dangerously, challenge the norms and ideals of what cinema should be.
 So what if a film’s surface elements fail to achieve perfection or even competence, or if a film pushes boundaries and confounds common taste?
 If a film entertains us, presents a compelling and thrilling story, or engages the emotions and the soul, isn’t that all that should matter, labels of “good” or “bad” be damned?